nehalmuthu/Cluster-Analysis-for-Web-Users-Sessions/README.md

 ## How to check and run the code:
-- Just open the codes under code folder in google colab
+- Just open the codes under Code folder in google colab
 - It has all the required tutorial links and documentations.

 ## Output:
-You can check the final output in index.html page (wait for a couple of seconds to load)
+You can check the final output in index.html (wait for a couple of seconds to load)

 ## Reference:
-Relevant research papers are given under the paper folder.
+Relevant research papers are given under the Paper folder.
 Books:
 - Understanding User Web Interactions via Web Analytics
 - Web Analytics by Avinash Kaushik